cemremengu/wmi/README.md

 lifetime, so multiple queries reuse them automatically.
 Use `WithKerberosCache` with a file-backed cache (`NewKerberosCache(path)`) to persist tickets to disk across process restarts.

-Additional Kerberos dial options:

-- `wmi.WithConnectTimeout(...)` sets a timeout for the full dial and authentication handshake.
-- `wmi.WithKDC(...)` overrides the KDC host and port.
-- `wmi.WithKerberosCache(...)` sets a custom ticket cache.

 ## Debug logging